jdossgollin/LocalizeSL/README.md

 **WriteTableMC** outputs Monte Carlo samples.
 **WriteTableSLRProjection** outputs desired quantiles of the projections.

-An example script that produces localized sea-level rise projections for New York City is provided in **scripts/Kopp2014/runLocalizeSL.m**.
-Example scripts associated with other publications are also provided in the scripts directory.
+Example scripts that serve the most common uses of LocalizeSL are provided in **scripts/generic**.
+Example scripts associated with various publications are also provided in the scripts directory.

 ----